zoonoo/azure-docs.ko-kr/articles/storage/blobs/storage-blob-service-sas-create-dotnet.md

     }
     else
     {
         // Generate the shared access signature on the blob.
-In this case, all of the constraints for the
+In this case, all of the constraints
-        // shared access signature are specified on the container's stored access policy. sasBlobToken = blob.GetSharedAccessSignature(null, policyName);
+        // for the SAS are specified on the container's stored access policy. sasBlobToken = blob.GetSharedAccessSignature(null, policyName);

         Console.WriteLine("SAS for blob (stored access policy): {0}", sasBlobToken);